 Geodon (ziprasidone) is an atypical second-generation antipsychotic medication (SGA) that has been available since 2001 in the US.
 Studies and case reports have shown a link between Geodon and risks to the heart, however, the drug causes weight gain to a lesser degree than most other SGAs.11,12

-Geodon (ziprasidone) is FDA approved for treating schizophrenia, acute mania, and mixed episodes of mania and depression.1
+Geodon (ziprasidone) is FDA approved for treating schizophrenia, acute agitation in schizophrenic patients, bipolar mania, and mixed episodes of mania and depression.1,7

-*Women are diagnosed with depression more often than men according to Dr. Paul Albert.4 Women of childbearing age should take note that in clinical drug trials on pregnant rabbits, birth defects and stillborn births showed a statistically significant outcome.
+*Women are diagnosed with depression more often than men according to Dr. Paul Albert.4 Women of childbearing age should take note that in clinical drug trials on pregnant rabbits, birth defects and stillborn births showed much reason for concern.

-Ziprasidone is the generic name for Geodon.
-The generic drug is also called ziprasidone systemic.
+Ziprasidone hydrochloride is the generic name for Geodon in capsule form.
+The generic drug in injectable form is called ziprasidone mesylate.1

 There are some troubling, though relatively rare, side effects and health risks that can occur while taking Geodon.
 Of particular note, some are severe, causing the FDA to place a black box warning on the drug packaging.1

 These symptoms may change over time, and if they intensify a person should seek medical attention immediately to ensure health and safety, according to the manufacturer’s drug label.1